Hippa University

 • Implement secure email gateways.

-• Conduct phishing simulations.
+• Run crucial phishing simulations.

-• Establish incident response protocols.
+• Establish clear incident response protocols.

-• Update software to patch vulnerabilities.
+• Update your software to patch any vulnerabilities.

-• Audit and refine compliance policies regularly.
+• Audit and refine your compliance policies consistently.

 • Perform regular risk assessments.